 In addition to checking password attempts as they come through, Enzoic also reviews each password it has cached on a daily basis to see if any new breaches have compromised users' passwords.

-Total users selected for monitoring: This is the total number of users that are currently being monitored by Enzoic.
+Users selected for continuous monitoring: This is the total number of users that are currently being monitored under a policy with Continuous Monitoring (either password or credential) enabled.

 Total Checks: This is the total number of times Enzoic has checked the cached passwords